Porta/basic-service/README.md

 # basic_service

-Base class for a simple service object.
+Simple class for a simple service object implementation.

 While there are a few different implementations for this pattern out there, this particular has a few unique (I think) features.